Find Search Volume Ceiling for Keyword Categories Using Python

 Requirements and Assumptions

-- Keyword Data with search volume (Semrush organic research export)
+- Keyword data with search volume (e.g., Semrush organic research export)

 Import Modules and Data Table Extension

-Let’s start by importing the pandas module and the data table Google Colab extension (for easier dataframe viewing).
+Let’s start by importing pandas and the Google Colab data table extension (for easier DataFrame viewing).

 import pandas as pd %load_ext google.colab.data_table

-Now we load the CSV keyword data into two different dataframes.
-I’m confident there is a clear way to do everything we need using one dataframe, but this was easiest for me.
-In the first dataframe we just need the Keyword column in order to generate the keyword counts we’ll use to auto label them into categories.
+Now load the CSV keyword data into two different DataFrames.
+Although it’s possible to do everything we need using a single DataFrame, using two was simplest for me.
+The first DataFrame only needs the Keyword column to generate the word counts we’ll use to auto-label keywords into categories.

-With the keywords data loaded in both dataframe we’ll start with the first one to generate the keyword categories.
-The Keyword column contains mostly phrases and to evaluate the word for word we split() the phrases by whitespace in a list, use explode() to create new rows from the words in that list, count the unique words in that column and reset the dataframe index.
+With the keyword data loaded in both DataFrames, we’ll start with the first to generate the keyword categories.
+The Keyword column contains phrases, so we split() each phrase on whitespace to create lists, use explode() to turn those words into rows, count the unique words in that column, and reset the DataFrame index.

 df = df.str.split().explode().value_counts().reset_index()

-The column likely contains a lot of stop words, so let’s filter those out.
-Add words to the list as needed.
+This column likely contains many stop words; filter those out and add words to the list as needed.

 stop = ['1','2','3','4','5','6','7','8','9','get','ourselves', 'hers','us','there','you','for','that','as','between', 'yourself', 'but', 'again', 'there', 'about', 'once', 'during', 'out', 'very', 'having', 'with', 'they', 'own', 'an', 'be', 'some', 'for', 'do', 'its', 'yours', 'such', 'into', 'of', 'most', 'itself', 'other', 'off', 'is', 's', 'am', 'or', 'who', 'as', 'from', 'him', 'each', 'the', 'themselves', 'until', 'below', 'are', 'we', 'these', 'your', 'his', 'through', 'don', 'nor', 'me', 'were', 'her', 'more', 'himself', 'this', 'down', 'should', 'our', 'their', 'while', 'above', 'both', 'up', 'to', 'ours', 'had', 'she', 'all', 'no', 'when', 'at', 'any', 'before', 'them', 'same', 'and', 'been', 'have', 'in', 'will', 'on', 'does', 'yourselves', 'then', 'that', 'because', 'what', 'over', 'why', 'so', 'can', 'did', 'not', 'now', 'under', 'he', 'you', 'herself', 'has', 'just', 'where', 'too', 'only', 'myself', 'which', 'those', 'i', 'after', 'few', 'whom', 't', 'being', 'if', 'theirs', 'my', 'against', 'a', 'by', 'doing', 'it', 'how', 'further', 'was', 'here', 'than'] df = df[~df['index'].isin(stop)].reset_index()

-Next we take the top 20 keyword categories and put them in a list.
-You can alter this or leave it out if you’re saving to a spreadsheet, but for charting 20 is a good number.
+Next, take the top 20 keyword categories and put them in a list.
+You can change this number or omit it if you’re saving to a spreadsheet, but 20 works well for charting.

 topkeywords = df['index'][:20].to_list() print(topkeywords)